Last Updated on

 Due to Windows 11 being a brand new operating system from Microsoft, problems could arise with your install, causing you to be stuck on various screens or even problems booting up.
 Additionally, there could also be vulnerabilities in the software and malware or viruses could easily infect your new Windows 11 machine and cause even more havoc than you thought was possible.

 Luckily, there’s a way to start from scratch with Windows 11 so that you can have a fresh install and remove any problems you might currently be facing.

-Windows 11 offers three options for resetting your computer, to various different degrees depending on how comprehensive you want to be.
-Here’s a breakdown of the options provided by Windows 11
+Windows 11 offers three options for resetting your computer, to various degrees depending on how comprehensive you want to be.
+Here’s a breakdown of the options provided by Windows 11.

 This is the least invasive option officially supported by Windows for repairing any major issues with your Windows installation.
 This will leave any files stored on your computer intact, but it will uninstall any software that you have installed, except for those you’ve installed from the Windows App Store.

 If you’re having a few minor problems with your Windows install, and just want to undo some changes that might have been made to core operating system files, this may be a good option.
 It’s relatively noninvasive and lets you keep any saved files on your computer.
 You will have to reinstall a lot of software, so it’s recommended that prior to conducting a refresh, you backup any important files associated with the software you have installed, like game save files or configuration files.

 Open Windows Security